juanifioren/django-oidc-provider/DOC.md

 Default is `60*10`.

 ##### OIDC_EXTRA_SCOPE_CLAIMS
 OPTIONAL.
+A string with the location of your class.
+Default is `oidc_provider.lib.claims.AbstractScopeClaims`.

 Used to add extra scopes specific for your app.
 This class MUST inherit ``AbstractScopeClaims``.

 OpenID Connect Clients will use scope values to specify what access privileges are being requested for Access Tokens.